bsoman3/bsoman3.github.io/_posts/blog/2016-05-25-windows-rootkits-for-beginners-sorta.markdown

 And viola, the injected DLL can be seen in the modules for notepad in processHacker.

 This of course, is only the first step of the rootkitting process.
 Next is the modification of functionality.

-*“Do you know what I really love dude?
-Cheetahs”*

-*“Yea, cheetahs are good!”*

-*“Yea, and they’re fast! and pretty sensible too”*

 Bibliography: